 But How Can Maturity Help Me Reduce Heating Costs?

 When contractors wait for the call from the lab to proceed with operations, they need to keep the heaters on to ensure the concrete continues to gain strength.
 This can take longer than expected.

 Let’s go back to the chart with the different temperature profiles and only analyze the field cylinder vs. in-place strength.
 The goal is to achieve 3,000 psi (≈ 20 MPa) to strip forms and continue with job site operations.
 The pour ends at 10 am on day 0.

 On the one hand, field cylinders would testify that your 3,000 psi (≈20 MPa) target will be reached within 72 hours or at 10 am three days after placement.
 On the other hand, if maturity sensors were used, the same target would be achieved within 30 hours, or at 4 pm on the next day after the pour.
 In both cases, heaters would be kept running until target strength was achieved.
 However, the difference would be 42 hours.
 Translating these hours saved into USD, the job site could save $211.68 per storey by using maturity sensors.

 Other Uses for Maturity Sensors During Cold Weather

-This application of the sensors saves not only unnecessary travel to the site but also brings peace of mind to make sure no power outages turned off your heaters.
-Therefore, you can always be sure there was no disruption in the strength gain, nor freezing of the material.
-It also allows you to act proactively to prevent damages to the concrete element and ensure its quality and durability.
+This application of the sensors saves not only unnecessary travel to the site but also brings peace of mind to make sure no power outages turn your heaters off.
+Therefore, you can always be sure there was no disruption in the strength gain or freezing of the material.
+It also allows you to act proactively to prevent damage to the concrete element and ensure its quality and durability.

-If you would like to know more about the SmartRock™ solutions and its application to cold weather conditions, check out this blog.
+If you would like to know more about the SmartRock® solutions and their application to cold weather conditions, check out this blog.